 Same- or next-day swap

-We haul the full container and drop the empty on the same staging pad, so no loading hour is ever lost.
+We haul a full roll-off container and drop an empty one on the same pad so your crew never loses a loading hour.

 Step 3